-The department’s efforts in leadership and service emphasize self-leadership development, organizational leadership, and community leadership.
+The department’s efforts in leadership and social change emphasize self-leadership development, organizational leadership, and community leadership.
 As we explore opportunities for leadership development, we focus on identifying best practices and contextual elements to contribute to program effectiveness.
-Examples of the department’s efforts related to discovery in the area of leadership and service include the following:
+Examples of the department’s discovery efforts include the following:

 Leading Ag to a Promising Future

-Faculty and graduate students in the department have engaged Virginia’s agricultural community in focus group sessions and surveys, exploring the prospects for a comprehensive agricultural leadership program.
-The model that is being investigated parallels that of other state programs associated with the International Association of Programs for Agricultural Leadership.
-Surveys with senior leaders of Virginia’s agricultural associations and commodity groups indicate that more than 90 percent believe more leadership development is needed beyond current opportunities.
-Focus group findings indicate that the ideal program would focus on three areas:
+Faculty and graduate students in the deparment have engaged Virginia's agricultural community in focus group sessions and surveys, exploring the prospects for a comprehensive agricultural leadership program.
+The model that emerged parallels that of other state programs associated with International Association of Programs for Agricultural Leadership.
+Surveys with senior leaders of Virginia's agricultural associations and commodity groups indicate that more than 90 percent believe more leadership development is needed.
+Focus group findings indicate the ideal program focuses on three areas:

 - Knowledge of the changing industry

 The skill areas of interest include creative problem solving, political advocacy, and communication.